Grafton, New Hampshire: History

 Originally granted in 1761, and re-granted in 1769, Grafton, like the county it resides in, takes its name from Augustus FitzRoy, 3rd Duke of Grafton, a relative of colonial governor Benning Wentworth.
 Grafton was incorporated in 1778.

 Historically, Grafton's economic base consisted of subsistence farming, small-scale industry, and mining.
 Several mica mines and granite quarries once dotted the town's landscape, most notably Ruggles Mine.

 Geography

+The town is in western New Hampshire, on the southern edge of Grafton County.
+It is bordered to the south by Sullivan County and to the southeast by Merrimack County.
+U.S. Route 4 is the main road through the town, leading southeast to Andover and Concord and northwest to Canaan and Lebanon.
+New Hampshire Route 4A crosses the southwest corner of the town.

-According to the United States Census Bureau, the town has a total area of 109.8 sqkm, of which 107.4 sqkm are land and 2.4 sqkm are water, comprising 2.20% of the town.
-The majority of the town is drained to the east by the Smith River, a tributary of the Pemigewasset River, while the western side of the town drains by several brooks toward the Mascoma River, a tributary of the Connecticut.
-The highest point in Grafton is the summit of Melvin Mountain, at 2177 ft above sea level in the northeast part of town.
+According to the U.S. Census Bureau, the town has a total area of 109.8 sqkm, of which 107.4 sqkm are land and 2.4 sqkm are water, comprising 2.20% of the town.
+The majority of the town is drained to the east by the Smith River, a tributary of the Pemigewasset River and part of the Merrimack River watershed, while the western side of the town drains by several brooks toward the Mascoma River, a tributary of the Connecticut.
+The highest point in Grafton is the summit of Melvin Mountain, at 2177 ft above sea level in the northeastern part of town.
 Grafton Pond is in the western part of town.